JawadData/Data_quality_project/README.md

 # 🚀 Data Pipeline Architecture for Data Quality and Storytelling

-This project, completed during my internship at Wafa Assurance, aims to test data quality and provide impactful visualizations through "data storytelling".
+This project, completed during my internship at Wafa Assurance Morocco, aims to test data quality and provide impactful visualizations through *data storytelling*.
-Due to the sensitivity of the actual data, a "dummy dataset" was used, although it is much smaller than the production data.
-As a result, transformations were performed using "Python" and "Pandas" instead of "PySpark", while still maintaining the key steps of the data pipeline.
+Due to the sensitivity of the actual data, a *dummy dataset* was used, although it is much smaller than the production data.
+As a result, transformations were performed using **Python** and **Pandas** instead of **PySpark**, while still maintaining the key steps of the data pipeline.
 ---

 ## 🏗️ Architecture Overview